Hamsa786/resnet50-quantum-skin-cancer/README.md

 > Open the notebook in Colab, run all cells, and the Gradio demo will launch automatically.
 No setup needed!

+## 🖼️ Sample Images for Testing

+Sample test images are available in the [`Sample Images For Testing`](./Sample%20Images%20For%20Testing/) folder — 3 images from each of the 7 lesion types (21 images total).

+Simply download any image and upload it to the Gradio demo to test!

 ## 🏆 Model Performance

 | Model | Binary Accuracy | 7-Class Accuracy |